luked12/transgrow/README.md

 ## Configurations

-This project is structured in such a way that all adjustable variables are stored in two configuration files as a dictionary.
+This project is structured in such a way that all adjustable variables are stored in two configuration files as dictionary.
 - Model training: ./configs/config_main_transgrow.py
 - Model testing: ./configs/config_test_transgrow.py